vasizaf/Hotel-Booking-Data-Analysis/README.md

 ## 👥 Author
 **Vasilis Zafeiris**
-* Computer Engineering and Informatics Department (CEID)
-* University of Patras
+* Computer Engineering and Informatics Department (CEID), University of Patras

 ---
 *Note: This project demonstrates the ability to build data-driven GUI applications and manage SQL pipelines via Python.*